grz0zrg/fas/README.md

 All synthesis algorithms (minus [PolyBLEP](http://www.martin-finke.de/blog/articles/audio-plugins-018-polyblep-oscillator/) and Soundpipe provided) are customs.

-This program is tested with Valgrind and should be free of memory leaks.
+This program is checked with Valgrind and should be free of memory leaks.

 ## Packets description